heroku/heroku-cli-util/README.md

 ## Command

-Used for initializing a plugin command.
-It will set the `cwd` to the user's current location, give you an auth'ed instance of `heroku-client`, and cleanly handle API exceptions.
+Used for initializing a plugin command. give you an auth'ed instance of `heroku-client` and cleanly handle API exceptions.

 It uses `co` so you can `yield` promises.